mhe747/dawnboard/BeagleSDR_KernelHack.md

 ------

-Now go to your beagleboard-x15 kernel source directory and enable SPIDEV in your kernel :
+Now go to your beagleboard-x15 kernel source directory and enable SPIDEV (to find out where it is, just type / SPIDEV in your kernel menuconfig) :

 	$ ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- make menuconfig

+	check SPIDEV if enabled
 	$ grep SPIDEV .config
 	CONFIG_SPI_SPIDEV=y